dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 * CUDA can also be installed using `accelerator.yml <../../Roles/Accelerator/index.html>`_ after provisioning the servers (Assuming the provision tool did not install CUDA packages).

+.. note:: The CUDA package can be downloaded from `here <https://developer.nvidia.com/cuda-downloads>`_

 Installing OFED
 +++++++++++++++++